The 10 Members Of The “True” Python Family

 Source: “Southern African Python (Python natalensis) crossing the road …” by Bernard DUPONT – CC BY-SA 2.0

 Then things get even more technical; in the southern version, the frontal scales (forehead scales between the eyes) are separated, while in the northern versions, they’re usually whole.
 The two species overlap in Tanzania, where they live side by side in a few areas.
-They do this while rarely interbreeding, providing more evidence that they’re independent species.
+They do this while rarely interbreeding, providing more evidence that they’re fully independent species.
 The southern rock python doesn’t quite reach the southern tip of Africa, fizzling out in the eastern cape.

 5 Blood python